 |

-| 2003-2004 Milwaukee Admirals Home #19, Alexandre Jacques |
+2003-2004 AHL Milwaukee Admirals Home #19, Alexandre Jacques |

 |

-Alexandre wore several different numbers during the 2004 Calder Cup Championship campaign and finally stuck with 19 as the team entered the AHL playoffs: |
+Alexandre wore several numbers during the 2004 Calder Cup Championship campaign, finally sticking with 19 for the AHL playoffs: |

 |